 How to allow natural consequences

 If parents let children deal with their mistakes, invaluable lessons are learned.
 The tricky part is allowing children to have the “oh, crap” moment.
 Resist the strong urge to save the day.

 By using the Ignore It approach, parents can learn to tolerate the barrage of begging, whining, and negotiating that surely follows when your child insists you are the meanest parent ever because you refuse to offer an alternative for dinner.

 They will not reinforce the behavior (not brushing hair) that resulted of a natural consequence (tangles the child has to deal with or a low-maintenance hair cut).
 Additionally, they will not be reinforcing the response behavior (whining, arguing, etc.).

 Some instances aren’t appropriate for allowing your child to experience natural consequences.
 Here are a few…

 1. If the consequence would not be felt by the child immediately, this usually breaks the connection between the action and outcome.
 Therefore, the child may not learn a lesson from the potential discomfort of an action.

 2. Natural consequences for kids cannot be used when the outcome is dangerous.
 For example, we can’t just allow kids play in the street and risk getting hit by a car or allow them to stick their hands in fire.
-Parents need to take precautions so that children are safe from danger.
+Parents need to take precautions to keep children safe from danger.

 3. When others might be hurt by the child’s behavior, parents should intervene.
-If a child decides to take scissors and cuts his little sister’s hair off, who feels the natural consequence?
-The little sister, which isn’t a fair consequence.
+If a child decides to take scissors and cuts their little sister’s hair off, who feels the natural consequence?
+The sibling, which isn’t a fair consequence.